-This vase was produced by the innovative French glasswork factory established by Emile Gallé in Nancy in the 1870s.
+This glass dish was produced by the innovative French glasswork factory established by Emile Gallé in Nancy in the 1870s.
 By 1900, Gallé had achieved international fame for his glassware, which fused experimental glassmaking techniques, with designs inspired by the symbolic properties of nature.
-For this vase, layered shades of yellow and orange glass have been etched to create the decoration of elderberry branches.
+The elongated, incurving lip of this delicate dish is suggestive of a cowrie shell, or a furling petal.
+The floral design is embedded in layers of differently coloured 'cameo' glass, a technique for which the Gallé factory became well known.

 Gallé employed approximately three hundred skilled craftsmen and women in his factory in Nancy.
 [1] Under Gallé's supervision, they produced stylish glassware for an elite commercial market.
-This vase is typical of the acid-etched cameo glassware produced for these ranges, which were sold in Gallé's shops in Paris, London and Frankfurt.
+This dish is typical of the acid-etched cameo glassware produced for these ranges, which were sold in Gallé's shops in Paris, London and Frankfurt.
 [2]